GeneralGarfield/Record-My-Mouse/README.md

 This program will only work while using IDLE.
 The latest version of python is needed.
 Use the link provided below

     https://www.python.org/downloads/

+>[!TIP]
+>You can alternatively use the EXE file provided in the realeases!

 # Credits